 1D River Modelling

-Flood Modeller and HEC-RAS software allow the 1D modelling of watercourses including associated structures such as
+We can use Flood Modeller Pro, TUFLOW (ESTRY) or HEC-RAS software for the 1D modelling of watercourses including the associated structures such as culverts, bridges and weirs.

 Flood Estimation Handbook (FEH)